usf-progdata/hw-samruddhis/README.md

 This is where I practice & submit code for the course [Programming with Data](https://progdata.netlify.app/#about)!

-# About the Student
+# About the Student :star:

 Hello!
 My name is Sam and I'm a third year undergraduate student majoring in Psychology & Behavioral Healthcare.
+I hope to eventually pursue a PhD in clinical psychology.

 ![](https://media.giphy.com/media/xlcR4sYSBT34fQqApS/giphy.gif)